snoack/mypass/README.md

 A password manager that can be used conviniently from the command line.
 I prefer the command line over the GUI, and the lack of password managers that serve this use case, motivated me to write my own.
-It also comes with a Chrome extension in order to conviniently but securely fill out logins on the web.
+It also comes with a browser extension in order to conviniently but securely fill out logins on the web.